 Here are a few ways you and other shops can help promote each other for Small Business Saturday:

-- Special discounts.
-You can provide special discounts to customers of the partnering businesses.
-For example, you run a personal training business.
-Down the street from you is a nutritionist.
-You can provide the nutritionist with coupons for your services that they can give their customers and they can offer their customers coupons for yours.
-This can help incentivize new traffic and customers for both businesses.
+- Special discounts: You can provide special discounts to customers of the partnering businesses.
+For example, you run a personal training business and down the street from you is a nutritionist.
+You can provide the nutritionist with coupons for your services that they can give their customers.
+You can also offer your customers coupons for their services.
+This can help both businesses gain new customers.

 Small Business Saturday can be one of the most profitable days of the year for your small business.
-But don’t think that simply opening your doors will drive business results.
-You need to get the word out about your business and create special Small Business Saturday offers and partnerships in order to capitalize on the momentum of the annual celebration.
+But don’t think that simply being open will drive business results.
+You’ll need to get the word out about your Small Business Saturday sale and create special offers and partnerships in order to capitalize on the momentum of the annual celebration.
+And don’t forget to direct customers to your website this year.
+Online shopping is on the rise.
 With the right strategy, you could see yourself set up for a very large sales bump just in time for the holidays.